kggx/pyventim/docs/seatmap_endpoint.md

 seatmap = eventim.get_event_seatmap(result["seatmapOptions"])
 ```

-A sample for the seatmap information can be found here (Note this is truncated...):
+A sample for the seatmap information can be found here (Note this is fictional data):

 ```json
 {